dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 and overturning an existing order or establishing a new one entirely.
-It provides a vexingly systematic means of influencing discourse and rhetoric by rooting argumentation in a limited set of terms and dissuading "constructing".
+It provides a vexingly systematic means of influencing discourse and rhetoric by rooting argumentation in a limited set of terms and dissuasion of "constructing".
 The Hegelian dialectic, in its social application, advantages the existing sociopolitical order, whether it is dominant or occult.
-However, this begs the question: how do Marxist political orders whose systems of thought become well established insulate themselves from disruption without eventually diluting their dialectic?
+However, this begs the question: how do Marxist political orders, whose systems of thought become well established, insulate themselves from disruption without eventually diluting their dialectic?

 Control how people conceive reality, *control the limits of how people